apache/druid/integration-tests/README.md

 ```

 Set the cluster config file environment variable to the quickstart config:

 ```bash
 export CONFIG_FILE=${DRUID_HOME}/integration-tests/quickstart-it.json
 ```

 The test group `quickstart-compatible` has tests that have been verified to work against the quickstart cluster.
 There may be more tests that work, if you find that they do, please mark it as quickstart-compatible
-(TestNGGroup#QUICKSTART_COMPATIBLE) and open a PR.
+(`TestNGGroup#QUICKSTART_COMPATIBLE`) and open a PR.

-If you find some integration tests do not work, look at the docker files to see what setup they do.
+If you find some integration tests do not work, look at the Docker files to see what setup they do.
 You may need to
 do similar steps to get the test to work.

 Then run the tests using a command similar to:

 ```bash
 mvn verify -P int-tests-config-file -Dit.test=<test_name>
 # Run all integration tests that have been verified to work against a quickstart cluster.